Bears vs. Bluejays: Second Round Betting Trends, Record ATS, Home/Road Splits

 - This season, Baylor has won 14 of its 22 games, or 63.6%, when favored by at least -115 on the moneyline.

-- The moneyline for this contest implies a 53.5% chance of a victory for the Bears.
+- The sportsbooks' moneyline implies a 53.5% chance of a victory for the Bears.

-- So far this season, Creighton has put together a 14-15-0 record against the spread.

-- This season, the Bluejays have come away with a win three times in seven chances when named as an underdog of at least -105 or worse on the moneyline.
+- This year, the Bluejays have won three of seven games when listed as at least -105 or worse on the moneyline.

-- Creighton has an implied victory probability of 51.2% according to the moneyline set for this matchup.
+- Creighton has an implied victory probability of 51.2% according to the moneyline set by oddsmakers for this matchup.

 Baylor vs. Creighton Over/Under Stats